interrobangc/codellm/README.md

 CodeLLM is an extensible LLM agent pipeline framework that can be used to build a system of AI agents, tools, and datastores that interact to solve complex problems.
 It was initially inspired by the [groundcrew](https://github.com/prolego-team/groundcrew) project.
 It is initially focused on code and codebase analysis, but could be extended to other domains.

+It is still very much a POC and is not ready for use beyond experimentation.

 ## Prerequisites

 ### Code